Gradient Boosting MUST taggers for highly-boosted jets: Training data and tagger architecture

 The final step in the construction of the training datasets is to define the number of events we include in different regions of $m_J$ and $p_T$.
 Considering the two-dimensional space formed by those variables, we divide the $m_J$ training region, $[10,500]$ GeV, in 10 bins of 50 GeV (except the first one, within $[10,50]$ GeV) and the $p_T$ training region, $[200,2200]$ GeV, in 20 bins of 100 GeV.
 We discard the bins with higher jet mass but low $p_T$ due to their small number of events, keeping the full $m_J$ range just for $p_T$ bins above 1200 GeV.
 Inside each two-dimensional bin, we balance the number of background and signal events by including 18000 of the former and 3000 from each of the six signal jets shown in Eq.~(\ref{ec:MIdata}).
 Finally, we repeat the above procedure to build a validation set, which allows us to monitor the performance of {\tt XGBoost} during its training.

 Some parameters of {\tt XGBoost} are tuned to optimize the Area Under the ROC Curve (AUC, with ROC standing for Receiver Operating Characteristic) obtained in the validation set.
 Specifically, we set for all the taggers 500 boosting trees with a maximum depth of 7 and a learning rate of 0.15.
 Increasing these parameters does not improve significantly the performance of the taggers.
 The remaining parameters of {\tt XGBoost} are set to their default values.
-In order to get our final discriminant we perform several trainings with the same datasets but different random seeds and choose the discriminant that yields the larger AUC on the validation set.
-The spread between AUC values among different trainings is rather small, and the ROC curves overlap.
-Therefore, we estimate that the uncertainty associated with the training is of the order of the thickness of the lines.

-The same can be said about the NNs with which we compare.
-We use the hyperparameters in Ref.~\cite{Aguilar-Saavedra:2020uhm} and also perform several trainings with the same dataset and different random seeds, choosing the NN that gives the best AUC on the validation set.
-The spread between the ROC lines obtained in different trainings is minimal, and comparable to the thickness of the lines.